corteshvictor/corteshvictor.dev/README.md

 - [x] Google Analytics
 - [ ] Translations to other languages? 🇱🇷

+- bundle install
-Para ejecutar utilizar el comando (To execute use the command): `bundle exec jekyll serve`
+- Para ejecutar utilizar el comando (To execute use the command): `bundle exec jekyll serve`